sparkfun/sparkfun-python/docs/mcu_setup.md

  And more to come...

-## Latest MicroPython Firmware Downloads
+## Installing Firmware

+### SparkFun Firmware Updater
+The recommended way to install MicroPython firmware on a SparkFun board is with the [SparkFun MicroPython Firmware Updater](https://github.com/sparkfun/SparkFun_MicroPython_Firmware_Uploader).
+Follow [the instructions](https://github.com/sparkfun/SparkFun_MicroPython_Firmware_Uploader/blob/main/README.md) in that repository to download and install the correct firmware updater version for your computer.
+Then you can utilize the app to flash your board directly with the latest firmware from GitHub or a custom firmware file from another source.
+If you follow this route you can skip the platform-specific methods below.

-Get our latest MicroPython firmware for your board from our [MicroPython release page](https://github.com/sparkfun/micropython/releases).
+You can also get our latest MicroPython firmware for your board from our directly from [MicroPython release page](https://github.com/sparkfun/micropython/releases) and flash with the dedicated method for your platform.
 Different platforms have different methods of flashing:

 ### RP2 Boards